aantipov/moiva-blog/content/post/2021-04-27-migration-from-vue-cli-to-vite.md

 Vite was created to achieve fast development feedback loop and it cleary succeeded in it:
 - the dev server start time is uncomparably small
-{{< figure src="/blog/images/2021-04-vue-cli-to-vite/vite-start.gif" alt="a screenshot of a browser loading individually updated files using Hot Module Reloading technique" caption="`vite` command in action" >}}
+{{< figure src="/blog/images/2021-04-vue-cli-to-vite/vite-start.gif" alt="a video of 'vite' command running in a termanial and starting a development server" caption="`vite` command in action" >}}

-- code changes are reflected immediately in the browser
+- code changes are reflected immediately in the browser.
+Only the changed components are being reloaded.
+There is no need to rebuild the whole application.
 {{< figure src="/blog/images/2021-04-vue-cli-to-vite/hmr.png" alt="a screenshot of a browser loading individually updated files using Hot Module Reloading technique" caption="Chrome DevTools screenshot" >}}

 There are other substantial side benefits as well.